 Over the years, I have clung to the words he so thoughtfully had written.
-One paragraph, in particular, had engraved itself into my subconscious.
-“Sometimes it will appear that everything will be great, forever; Then there will be gloomy days when it appears that nothing will ever go right.
+One paragraph, in particular, had engraved itself into my subconscious, “Sometimes it will appear that everything will be great, forever; then there will be gloomy days when it appears that nothing will ever go right.
 Ultimately, neither can last forever.
 So enjoy the great days and press through the bad knowing that someday the goodwill returns again.”
 For so many years this advice rang perfectly true, carrying me through the ups and downs of life.
 Life was either going great or it was falling apart.
 I stayed optimistic waiting for the storm to pass and the sun to come out again.
 However, I was not prepared for the day that these two scenarios would collide.
 Suddenly, I felt completely unprepared, utterly confused, and on some level, betrayed.

 Becoming a mom

 My mom, my best friend, had just flown in to welcome her newest grandchild.
 She was beaming with joy.
 She held my hand and timed contractions as we waited for my husband to rush home from work and pack up the car.
-She had happy hopeful tears in her eyes as she waved to us backing out of the driveway.
+She had happy and hopeful with tears in her eyes as she waved to us backing out of the driveway.
 I remember the moment I placed our new daughter in my mother's arms for the first time.
 The days and months that followed were just like my dad had said; everything was great and it seemed as though it would stay that way for a very long time.

-Something seemed “off” about Mom
+Something seemed “off” about mom

 Exactly one year later, we planned a very small first birthday party for our daughter with her godparents and my mom.
 I will never forget that day.
 As we celebrated in our home with some hors d'oeuvres and cake, my mom offered our two guests something to drink, to which they declined.
-Just a few minutes later, she offered again, and then again...In just a short period of time, she offered them drinks seven times.
+Just a few minutes later, she offered again, and then again.
+In just a short period of time, she offered them drinks seven times.
 Each time they politely declined, and the atmosphere turned awkward.
 I excused myself and stood alone in my kitchen, paralyzed by a sudden realization as the puzzle instantly came together.

-I looked on helplessly at the sadness, frustration and overall toll it took on my mom as his caregiver.
-I stood there for what felt like hours, but was merely minutes, just staring off into the distance in total disbelief, thinking, How could I be here again?!
+I looked on helplessly at the sadness, frustration and overall toll it took on my mom.
+I stood there for what felt like hours, but was merely minutes, just staring off into the distance in total disbelief, thinking, "How could I be here again?!
 How could lightning strike twice?!
 I have already done my time with this horrific disease (as if someone somewhere should be keeping score)."

 There is just something about this disease that once you know it, you don't need the doctors and tests, you can recognize it a mile away.
 So there I was, bracing for impact as what was a bright sunny day inevitably collided with one of the darkest.
 I lit the candle on my daughter's first birthday cake and started to sing.
 I did my best to suppress the flood gate of emotion as I began to internalize the long painful goodbye that was ahead.